piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     VisuParticles = T  !
 Activate the conversion of particles from .h5 to .vtu/.vtk format.
 Particles will be displayed as a point cloud with properties, such as velocity, species ID, etc.

 where `NVisu` is the polynomial visualization degree on which the field solution is interpolated.
-Depending on the used polynomial degree `N` and subsequently the degree of visualization `NVisu`, which should always be higher than
-`N`, the resulting electric potential $\Phi$ and its derivative, the electric field strength **E** might show signs of oscillations.
-This is because the PIC simulation is always subject to noise that is influenced by the discretization (number of elements and polynomial degree as well as number of particles) and is visible in the solution as this is a snapshot of the current simulation.
+Depending on the used polynomial degree `N`, the degree of visualization `NVisu` should always be higher than `N` because the PIC simulation is always subject to noise that is influenced by the discretization (number of elements and polynomial degree as well as number of particles) and is visible in the solution results of the current simulation.

 Additionally, the flag `VisuParticles` activates the output of particle position, velocity and species to the *vtk*-files.